markdr-hue/HO/README.md

 ## Warning

 - This is for **testing and experimentation**.
 Not production.
 Probably.
-- There will be errors, trust me
+- There will be errors, trust me.
-- HO is not responsible for unemployment
+- HO is not responsible for unemployment.

 ---